 Even if your own insurance company will be on your side rather than the insurance of the other driver, you should exercise caution.
 Avoid giving any more information than is strictly necessary.
 A vehicle accident lawyer can assist you if you are unclear about how to approach this discussion.

-Speak with a Long Beach Auto Accident Attorney
+Speak with a California Auto Accident Attorney

 A lot of people think they can manage their own vehicle accident claim, especially if it’s their own insurance provider or they weren’t seriously hurt.
 The insurance company’s financial interests are represented by insurance adjusters, who work to deny as many claims as they can.
 A modest settlement offer could be made for cases that call for payment from the insurance provider.
 The insurance representative does not represent the victim’s interests, even while negotiating with their own insurance provider.
 Instead of considering the unique circumstances of the case, insurance firms may just use a formula to determine culpability and whether to offer a settlement.